Puppy crate training and whining often go hand in hand, but that doesn't mean that you should stop using this house training method.

 A 'normal' pup might bark, howl or whine in a way that sounds frantic and may even throw himself at the crate door, or bite/scratch at it to begin with.

-A pup with real issues will keep up the frantic noise and activity indefinitely, usually panting/drooling and eventually messing in his crate.
+A pup with real separation anxiety issues will keep up the frantic noise and activity indefinitely, usually panting/drooling and eventually messing in his crate.

 Severe problems like this are rare, so when you're crate training and your pup is whining, don't assume he's truly terrified, the odds are well against that - he's most likely just letting you know he's not happy about the situation.